mooreds/docs-1/get-started/quickstart.md

 ## 6. Deploy your operation

-Since this hosted app should be able to hit our newly created operation, we need to deploy that new operation.
+Since this hosted app should be able to call our newly created operation, we need to deploy that new operation.

 {% hint style="info" %}
 By default, the HTTP endpoints for your operations \(other than the default `helloworld` operation we created for you\) are private.